christinabeckaskenaizer/Whimzee/journals/christina_beckaskenaizer.md

 ## May 22, 2023

-Today I completed:
+Today I worked on:

 - Update a Listing endpoint
+- Discussed with Santi the next steps that I will take for the frontend

 That's pretty much all I completed!
 I spent about 5 hours working on this single endpoint and I was going a little crazy.
 Every time I fixed one error, another would get in my way!
 Maybe I should have asked for help, but I'm feeling heavily invested in the listings endpoints so I wanted to see if I could get a successful result without any help.
 Lo and behold, I got it and I learned a lot!
 Once again, db.fetchone() was my issue!

-Also fixed a little bug that happened when merged.

 ## May 19, 2023